Energiz3r/HydroTek/README.md

 ### Known issues:
 *(rev5)*

-* Have not yet designed a 3D printable case
+* Have not yet designed a 3D printable case for rev 4 / 5
 * The react app is included in the repo for now but will be removed in future.
 Makers will be able to use my hosted platform or build their own API
 * The nutrient flow values are raw 'ticks' from the flow sensor, not a calculated litres or gallons value